openmrs/openmrs-contrib-id/development-guide.md

 Here are some important ones,

 + [Express.js][0], The framework we are using.
-    Currently, we are using the Express3, as we oringally used Express2, and some functions were lost durying the migration.
-We used some packages to replace the missing functionalities.
-Like, [EJS-locals](https://github.com/RandomEtc/ejs-locals), [connect-flash](https://github.com/jaredhanson/connect-flash).
+    Currently, we are using the Express4.
 + [Mongoose][3], The mongodb object modeling tool.
-+ [Sequelize.js][4], Package for easily communicating with MySQL.
-+ [Async.js][2], As all I/O operations in Node.js all asynchronous, we use the Async.js module to do the asynchronous control flow.
++ [Async.js][2], As all I/O operations in Node.js all asynchronous, we use the Async.js module to control the asynchronous workflow.
 + [Lo-Dash][5], Node.js utility library.
 + [Formage][6], Mongoose monitoring tools.
 + [Mocha](http://mochajs.org), [Chai](http://chaijs.com/), Packages that used for testing.